jiggabyte/crawler_byte/README.md

-# 🚀 CrawlerByte
+# 🚀 CrawlerUgo

-**Crawler Byte** is a Python package for recursively crawling directories, collecting file stats, and executing custom actions on each file.
+**Crawler Ugo** is a Python package for recursively crawling directories, collecting file stats, and executing custom actions on each file.
 It’s perfect for building file search tools, batch processors, or custom directory explorers.

 ---